Table of Contents

 This ligament connects Caput costae with Corpus and Discus vertebrae and is divided into 3 distinct fiber tracts with different courses of direction.
 The cranial fibers connect with the next higher segment, the caudal fibers connect with the next lower segment, and the horizontal fibers—with the segment of the same level.
 This ligament is not present at the 1st rib nor at the ribs 10–12.

 As the name suggests, these ligaments extend intra-articularly and connect the Crista capitis costae to the annulus fibrosis of the 2nd–9th ribs.

 These ligament structures extend from the ribs to the sternum.

 Originating from the costal cartilage of the ventral sternum, this ligament extends fan-like and connects exclusively with the 5 cranial portions of the joint capsule.

 This ligament extends from the costal cartilage of ribs 6 and 7 to the Proc. xiphoideus.
 It is also connected to the ligament sternocostalis radiatum.

 The Thorax: Clinical Examples

-Since the clinic of the thorax is identical to that of the spine in certain examples, the cases featured here are specifically relevant to the pathogenic changes in the ribs or rib joints.
+Since the clinical features of the thorax are identical to that of the spine in certain examples, the cases featured here are specifically relevant to the pathogenic changes in the ribs or rib joints.

 Pectus excavatum is a congenital malposition or deformity.
-The ventral thoracic wall is deepened from the Manubriosternal synchondrosis to the Proc.
-Xiphoideus.
+The ventral thoracic wall is deepened from the Manubriosternal synchondrosis to the Proc. xiphoideus.
 Not every patient with this deformity actually displays symptoms.
-In cases of severe etiology, heart failure may occur as a complication and in result of reduced vital capacity.
+In cases of severe etiology, heart failure may occur as a complication and result in reduced vital capacity.

 Sternales stress disorder